 Notation Description bold A filename that is in bold contains one or more exact matches. (!)
 A file with a red exclamation mark in front of it contains one or more source matches. <> A file with angle brackets in front of it is recognized as a source file based on the file extensions specified in Workspace Settings.
-Note • All files with exclamation marks also have <>.
 Regular weight, no exclamation mark The absence of bold characters or exclamation marks indicates that the file is neither an exact match nor a source match.
-Italics A file in italics indicates that its status has not yet been received by theserver.
+Italics A file in italics indicates that its status has not yet been received by the server.